 Stay in the car for now.

-And that’s it, now you know how to say now in Italian!
+And that’s the end of our lesson on how to say now in Italian!

-❤️ If you liked this lesson on how do you say now in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say now in Italian, consider sharing it with your social media friends who are also studying Italian.